Links of the Day 2/29/2008 Church and State? And Who Set the IRS on Obama’s Church? |

 away all obfuscation like it was so much the smoke that it is.

-ut the word "change" as if all change were good.
+Some bandy about the word "change" as if all change were good.
 But we

 say, if it ain't broke don't fix it.
 And Dennis does not need to be